Snap-in Dentures Washington DC

 What separates snap-in dentures from traditional dentures?
 The difference between these two types of dentures is stability and retention.
-Stability is improved due to the fact implants are holding the denture in place.
-Unlike traditional dentures that are held by just suction and denture adhesive.
+Stability is improved because implants hold the denture in place, unlike conventional dentures held by just suction and denture adhesive.
 Implants allow the snap-in denture to be more functional when eating or speaking.
 The palate region of the traditional denture is fully covered.
-Snap-in dentures the palate is removed allowing this option to feel more natural to patients.
-Traditional dentures tend to have a lot of frustrating factors for patients and are the reason patients seek alternative options.
+Snap-in dentures the palate is removed, allowing this option to feel more natural to patients.
+Traditional dentures tend to have a lot of frustrating factors for patients and are why patients seek alternative options.

 Traditional Denture Problems:

 - Gagging: Due to the amount of plastic required for the denture to properly suction to the roof of the mouth, it can feel like a mouthful causing gagging.
-The lower denture can cause gagging, but it is not as common as an upper traditional denture.
+The lower denture can cause gagging, but it is not as common as a traditional upper denture.

-- Taste: Increased amount of plastic can result in a loss of taste, especially in your upper denture since your palate is covered by plastic.
+- Taste: Increased plastic can result in a loss of taste, especially in your upper denture since your palate is covered by plastic.

 Snap-In Denture Cost Washington DC

 The biggest question we get is how much do snap-in dentures cost?
 The answer to this question is dependent on a lot of factors.
 For example, do you have dental insurance?
 Dental insurance usually will cover part and if not all of the necessary extractions.
-Due to a majority of dental insurance having a maximum of around $2,000 this money will go towards the total cost of your treatment.
-Other factors besides insurance are taken into consideration as well such as how many teeth need to be extracted.
-The more teeth you have the more it is going to cost to remove them.
-Typically, 2 to 4 implants are needed to properly secure your denture.
-The more implants however will fluctuate your overall price as well.
-A major factor affecting the price is who and where you are getting your surgery performed.
-Specialists that have gone to school additional years, are sedation certified, and are highly trained in the art of snap-in denture procedures are going to be a little bit more expensive.
+Due to a majority of dental insurance having a maximum of around $2,000, this money will go towards the total cost of your treatment.
+Other factors besides insurance are taken into consideration as well, such as how many teeth need to be extracted.
+The more teeth you have, the more it will cost to remove them.
+Typically, 2 to 4 implants are required to secure your denture correctly.
+The more implants, however, will fluctuate your overall price as well.
+A significant factor affecting the price is who and where you are getting your surgery performed.
+Specialists who have gone to school additional years, are sedation certified, and are highly trained in the art of snap-in denture procedures will be a little more expensive.
 This factor is a personal choice based on personal preferences.
-The final factor is customizations of your denture, how life-like do you want your denture to look?
-The more real the denture looks, the higher quality material is needed causing an increase in the price.
+The final factor is customizations of your denture.
+How life-like do you want your denture to look?
+The more natural the denture looks, the higher quality material is needed causing an increase in the price.